ineiti/fledger/flmodules/README.md

 send during its lifetime.
 All messages defined here must be self-contained: this part must not depend directly on any other module's message definitions.
-3. Broker Definition: this part defines the interactio with the other modules.
+3. Translation: this part defines the interactions with the other modules.
 This is mostly done with defining a `Translator` which takes incoming messages and outputs messges defined in the `Message Handling` file.